Lawmakers give Cuomo deadline in impeachment probe

 ALBANY, N.Y.
-(WIVB) — The New York State Assembly Judiciary Committee told Gov. Andrew Cuomo Thursday he has a week to provide more evidence as their ongoing impeachment investigation nears completion.
+(AP) — State lawmakers told Gov. Andrew Cuomo on Thursday that their ongoing impeachment investigation is almost done and gave him a deadline of Aug.
+13 to provide additional evidence.

-Committee Chair Charles Lavine (D-Glen Cove) shared a message from independent committee counsel Davis Polk & Wardwell:
+Since March, the Assembly’s judiciary committee has been investigating whether there are grounds to impeach the Democratic governor over sexual harassment allegations, misleading the public about COVID-19 outbreaks at nursing homes and using state resources and staff for his $5 million book deal.

-“We write to inform you that the Committee’s investigation is nearing completion and the
+In a letter sent Thursday, the law firm leading the investigation, Davis Polk & Wardwell, reminded Cuomo’s legal team that it has subpoenaed certain documents and expects “full compliance from the governor,” but that his time to respond was almost up.

 Findings from an independent investigation overseen by state Attorney General Letitia James released earlier this week said Cuomo sexually harassed at least 11 women, and that his administration retaliated against at least one of them for going public with her allegations.